elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

     <br />
     <div></div>

-- Single Responsibility Principle.
-Organize the code related to a particular state into separate classes.
+- Singular Responsibility Principle -- Separate the code related to each state into separate classes.
-- Open/Closed Principle.
-Introduce new states without changing existing state classes or the context.
+- The Open/Closed Principle - Add new states without modifying existing state classes or the context
-- Simplify the code of the context by eliminating bulky state machine conditionals.
+- Simplify the contextual code by removing bulky state machine conditionals.

 <br />
   </div>